 How to Use This Guide

-This guide is designed for faculty and staff at both two-year and four-year institutions that are implementing and scaling mathematics pathways based on DCMP principles.
-It offers a blueprint for implementation that spans four stages and ten essential actions.
-The stages frame the work so that different stakeholder groups understand how to plan and prepare to implement mathematics pathways at their individual institutions and how to monitor implementation efforts for continuous improvement.
+This guide is designed for faculty and staff at two-year and four-year institutions that are implementing and scaling mathematics pathways based on DCMP principles.
+It offers a blueprint comprising four stages that guide different stakeholder groups in planning for implementation of mathematics pathways at their institutions and in monitoring efforts for continuous improvement.

-As seen in the graphic below, it is important to note that these stages and essential actions do not exist in isolation nor is the implementation process merely linear.
-Stages may overlap, and institutional circumstances may necessitate additional action to enact a stage.
-Further, some actions – Essential Actions 4, 5, and 8 – end for institutions after certain steps and activities are conducted; whereas, other actions – Essential Actions 1, 2, 3, 6, 7, 9, and 10 – are ongoing until normative practice is established.
+The graphic below shows that these stages do not exist in isolation nor is the implementation process merely linear.
+Stages may overlap, and institutional circumstances may necessitate additional actions to enact a stage.
+Further, some actions (i.e., Essential Actions 4, 5, and 8) end for institutions after certain steps and activities, whereas other actions (i.e., Essential Actions 1, 2, 3, 6, 7, 9, and 10) are ongoing until normative practice is established.

 This online guide offers the following features:

-- Stages of implementation – one of several necessary operations required for successful mathematics pathways
+- Stages of implementation – necessary operations required for successful mathematics pathways

-- Essential actions – key tasks that must be completed to realize the stage of implementation
+- Essential actions – key actions that must be completed to realize the stage of implementation

 - Steps to fulfill actions – activities to achieve the action